About Indigenous Canadian fashion designer, Angela DeMontigny

-Angela DeMontigny is an internationally-renowned, native Canadian designer.
-Her custom made, all leather clothing collections, bold accessories and statement jewelry made of semi-precious jewels and crystals, have been sold in specialty boutiques and galleries throughout North America and Europe since 1995.
+Angela DeMontigny is an internationally-renowned, Indigenous Canadian designer.
+Her custom made and ready-to-wear, all leather clothing collections, bold accessories and statement jewelry collections have been sold in specialty boutiques and galleries throughout North America and Europe since 1995.

-'DeMontigny is one of the leading, authentic, aboriginal designers in North America, attracting the interest of accomplished singers, performers, and other high-profile personalities from across Canada and the U.S.'
+'DeMontigny is one of the leading, authentic, Indigenous designers in North America, attracting the interest of accomplished singers, performers, and other high-profile personalities from across Canada and the U.S.'

-DeMontigny's original collections showcase the most elegant examples of her native heritage (Cree/Metis) made in luscious leather and suede with exciting finishes like unique metallics and details such as fringe, cutwork and hand beading.
+DeMontigny's original collections showcase the most elegant examples of her Indigenous heritage (Cree/Metis) made in luscious leather and suede with exciting finishes like unique metallics and details such as fringe, cutwork and hand beading.
 Her leather and shearling coats, skirts, evening dresses and casual pieces, unique jewelry and all leather IT bags are not only luxurious but functional and timeless.
-She also custom designs bridal and engagement/wedding rings along with her edgy leathers for men and is excited about another new, capsule collection that will be launched during South Africa Fashion Week in Oct.
-2018.
+She also custom designs bridal and engagement/wedding dresses, diamond engagement rings and fine jewellery along with her edgy leathers for men.

 Her wardrobe credits and interviews are numerous and include - to list a few - CTV's Canada AM, Fashion Television, CTV's Success Stories, APTN, Women's Wear Daily, Flare Magazine, Chatelaine, the Hamilton Spectator, Hamilton Magazine, FASHION Magazine, Outdoor Life Magazine, TRENDS Magazine, the National Aboriginal Achievement Awards, the Calgary Stampede Royalty, along with a variety of national television shows, documentaries and music videos.

 Angela has not only been a trailblazer for Aboriginal fashion for 2 decades, she has also produced some of Canada's most important showcases for Indigenous designers such as FashioNation - L'Oreal Fashion Week, Toronto; Fire & Fashion - Planet IndigenUs, Toronto; From Culture to Couture - Toronto and the first ever, Aboriginal Fashion Week during the 2010 Winter Olympics in Vancouver, B.C.
 She has been an avid advocate and supporter of Aboriginal designers, artisans, women and youth entrepreneurs throughout her career and is asked to speak regularly at national and international symposiums and conferences and has sat on many, national round tables.
-DeMontigny was the co-founder of the Canadian Aboriginal Design Council, is currently a co-founder of the newly launched Ontario Fashion Exchange (OFEX), sits on the board of the Hamilton Arts Council, a member of the Humber Program Advisory Committee, as well as a Board member of the newly formed, Aboriginal Conservation and Ecology Inc. (ACE).
+DeMontigny was the co-founder of the Canadian Aboriginal Design Council, is currently a co-founder of the newly launched Ontario Fashion Exchange (OFEX), sat on the board of the Hamilton Arts Council, is a current member of the Humber Program Advisory Committee, a Board member of the newly formed, Aboriginal Conservation and Ecology Inc. (ACE) and as of Sept.
+2018, has been appointed as the new, Distinguished Designer-In-Residence for FCAD at Ryerson University in Toronto.

 "An original fusion of traditional and contemporary elements rooted in culture, which fashion designer, Angela DeMontigny beautifully translates into luxurious, custom leather clothing and accessories for men and women"